cloudfoundry/cf-for-k8s/docs/contributing.md

 - within the `config/` directory, gather data value file(s) into a sub-directory: e.g. `config/values/` _(so that while invoking `vendir sync` you always specify just that one directory.)_
 - place anything required to configure building/generating K8s resource templates or data files in a separate directory. e.g. `build` _(so that all that's in the `config` directory are only the K8s resources being contributed to CF-for-K8s)_

-### Workflow
+### Local Development Workflow

 These instructions assume that you are using the directory structure, above.

 1. Create or claim a Kubernetes cluster.
-We expect these instructions to work for any distro of cluster, your mileage may vary (local or remote).
+We expect these instructions to work for any distribution of Kubernetes, your mileage may vary (local or remote).
 1. Checkout `cf-for-k8s` develop and install it to your cluster.
 1. Start a local Docker Daemon so that you can build (and push) local Docker images.